progit/progit/fi/01-introduction/01-chapter1.markdown

 One of the more popular VCS tools was a system called rcs, which is still distributed with many computers today.
 Even the popular Mac OS X operating system includes the  rcs command when you install the Developer Tools.
 This tool basically works by keeping patch sets (that is, the differences between files) from one change to another in a special format on disk; it can then re-create what any file looked like at any point in time by adding up all the patches.

 Yksi suosituimmista VCS työkaluista oli rcs:ksi kutsuttu järjestelmä, joka on yhä tänä päivänä toimitettu monen tietokoneen mukana.
 Jopa suosittu Mac OS X käyttöjärjestelmä sisältää rcs komennon, Developer Tools paketin asennuksen jälkeen.
-Tämä työkalu periaatteessa toimii pitämällä patch settejä (muutoksia tiedostojen välillä) yhdestä muutoksesta toiseen, erikoisformaatissa kiintolevyllä; se voi täten uudelleen luoda sen, miltä mikä tahansa tiedosto näytti, millä tahansa ajan hetkellä, lisäämällä kaikki patch:t.
+Tämä työkalu periaatteessa toimii pitämällä pätsi kokoelmia (muutoksia tiedostojen välillä) yhdestä muutoksesta toiseen, erikoisformaatissa kiintolevyllä; se voi täten uudelleen luoda sen, miltä mikä tahansa tiedosto näytti, millä tahansa ajan hetkellä, lisäämällä kaikki tarvittavat pätsit.

 ### Centralized Version Control Systems ###
 ### Keskitetyt versionhallinta järjestelmät ###